 - Never handle the leaflet tissue.

 - Avoid prolonged contact with the formaldehyde storage solution.
 Immediately after contact, thoroughly flush any skin exposed to the solution with water.
 In case of contact with eyes flush with water and seek appropriate medical care.

-- Use caution when placing sutures through the sewing cuff to void lacerating the valve tissue.
+- Use caution when placing sutures through the sewing cuff to avoid lacerating the valve tissue.
 If a valve is damaged, the valve must be replaced.

 - Do not use cutting edge needles, unprotected forceps, or sharp instruments, as they may cause structural damage to the valve.